 When Stolzenberger’s pockets were inventoried, officers found a new box that his revolver had come in; apparently purchased within the last 24 hours.
 Also in his pocket were notes written to various people that made it clear that he intended to kill everyone involved in Lizzie’s affair or die trying.

 Dr. Castle and Police Surgeon French consulted and determined to observe Officer Morris.
-They treated him for shock and he appeared to be getting better.
+They treated him for shock, and he appeared to be getting better.
 By 1 a.m. on February 28, 1895, Officer Morris was doing well and resting comfortably.

 Court Officer Morris left a wife of eleven years, Margaret.
-His funeral was held from his home and a Requiem Mass at the Church of Assumption in Walnut Hills at 9 a.m. on March 2, 1895.
+His funeral was held from his home and a Requiem Mass was celebrated at the Church of Assumption in Walnut Hills at 9 a.m. on March 2, 1895.
 From there, he was buried in Section E, Lot 56 of Calvary Cemetery in Evanston.
 Pallbearers included Court Officers John Whittaker, Dennis Creed, John Thomas, Henry Kruse, Martin Brennan, James McCarthy, John Walters, and John Pfeifer.

-If you have information, artifacts, archives, or images regarding this officer or incident, please contact the Greater Cincinnati Police Museum at Director@police-museum.org.
+If you know of any information, artifact, archive, or image regarding this officer or incident, please contact the Greater Cincinnati Police Museum at Memorial@Police-Museum.org.